Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 Double-Entry Accounting

-With a ledger, businesses must use double-entry accounting (or double-entry bookkeeping).
 Double-entry accounting records each transaction twice, as corresponding debits and credits.
-Double-entry transactions, also known as “journal entries,” are posted in two columns: debits on the left and credits on the right.
+Double-entry transactions, also known as “entries,” are posted in two columns: debits and credits.
 The total of all of the different debit and credit entries must balance out.
 This method tracks not just cash on hand, but also the value of all of a company’s assets.

 As an example, let’s say you run Bagel.co, a company that allows users to buy, sell, and trade bagels.
 Bagel.co moves funds between accounts that they operate on behalf of their customers.
 Customers 1-3 buy and sell bagels to each other, and cash out the balances of their accounts on your platform to external banks.
 Below is an example double-entry ledger of their transactions.